aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part5/jwt_payload.png" alt="Lab 1 Part 5 Step 4 JWT Payload"/></p>

-**Recap**: This part showed how we can leverage custom "claims" within our security token to pass along tenant-context to each REST API invokation in our system.
+**Recap**: This part showed how we can leverage custom "claims" within our security token to pass along tenant-context to each REST API invocation in our system.
 We are utilizing a standard mechanism from OpenID Connect which Cognito (and many other identity providers) support to augment user profile information with custom attributes.
 In the next lab of our bootcamp, we will learn how our microservices decode this JWT security token and apply the tenant context to our business logic.

 [Continue to Lab 2](Lab2.md)